isaracorp/Toolkit-Samples/hash/README.md

 ## Getting Started

-We have created a small sample application that demonstrates how to use the IQR Toolkit's hash implementation:
+We have created a small sample application that demonstrates how to use the toolkit's hash implementation:

 Here is the simplest way to use the sample: